-- 34. The representative of Canada informed the Committee of developments regarding the implementation of the Agreement by Canada.
+35. The representative of Canada informed the Committee of developments regarding the implementation of the Agreement by Canada.
 He said that the Canadian Tariff Board had submitted to the Canadian Government recommendations for adjustments in tariff rates to offset changes in tariff protection that would result from application of the Agreement.
 The Tariff Board Report, which had been made public on 22 August 1983, and the accompanying press release, which requested those who wished to comment on the Report to do so by mid-November, had been made available to members and observers of the Committee on Customs Valuation.
 Canada intended to notify shortly to the GATT, hopefully by the end of 1983, the tariff adjustments that Canada would wish to negotiate the acceptance of under the procedures of GATT Article XXVIII.
-Once agreement was reached on these changes, the Canadian Government intended to introduce in Parliament the customs valuation legislation that Parties had already had an opportunity to look at, so as to implement the Agreement by 1 January 1985. - 35.
-The representative of the European Communities expressed concern about the small amount of time remaining for Canada to complete all the steps that had been referred to before the Agreement could be implemented.
+Once agreement was reached on these changes, the Canadian Government intended to introduce in Parliament the required legislation so as to implement the Agreement by 1 January 1985.

+36. The representative of the European Communities expressed concern about the small amount of time remaining for Canada to complete all the steps that had been referred to before the Agreement could be implemented.
 The Community was expecting Canada to meet its Tokyo Round undertaking to implement the Agreement on 1 January 1985, and would be looking for assurances in the coming weeks that Canada would be able to meet this timetable.